 Minnesota State Grants are awarded to Minnesota residents who graduated from a Minnesota high school and who demonstrate financial need.

-- Recipients must complete the FAFSA and the MLC Financial Aid Application each year to be considered for state grant funding – no later than 30 days after the start of the semester.
+Recipients must complete the FAFSA and the MLC Financial Aid Application each year to be considered for state grant funding – no later than the end of the academic year.

 Federal Supplemental Education Opportunity Grant (FSEOG)